 Driving the impact agenda

-With future upside potential for food and nutrition, health and biotechnology, Jamie is confident about the impact of the business.
+With future upside potential for food and nutrition, health and biotechnology, Jamie Walters is confident about the impact of the business.
 With a proven impact in quelling marine pollution, this is good news for more than just the company and its investors.

 About Calyxia